urklc/urklc.github.io/_posts/2019-12-26-Using protocols that have associated type requirements as a generic constraint.md

 }
 ```

 `Self` is an associated type.
-Associated types (as an instance variable or a function argument) are decided by the implementation that associated with them. `Comparable` protocol has appearently **Self (or associated type) requirement**.
-You cannot use `Comparable` type as an argument to the function to specialize the implementations based on the type conforming it.
+Associated types (as an instance variable or a function argument) are decided by the implementation that associates with them. `Comparable` protocol has appearently **Self (or associated type) requirement**.
+You cannot have a direct reference to it and call its functions.

-Create `Animal` and `Person` structs conforming the protocol:
+To understand why, we will create `Animal` and `Person` structs conforming the protocol:

 ```swift
 struct Animal: Comparable {